 Love Among Thieves is a 1930s comedy-mystery, 1980s style.
 The film has humor, mystery and plenty of romance, but somehow fails to hit the bull’s eye.
 It’s deliciously quaint, but ultimately ordinary and unmemorable.
 Audrey Hepburn and co-star Robert Wagner pretty much save the movie from being a total snooze.

-Today, Love Among Thieves is better known as Hepburn’s (penultimate and) last starring role.
-Hepburn looks as she is having fun and Wagner also seems to be enjoying himself.
-It’s too bad that the script isn’t as good as it should.
+Today, Love Among Thieves is better known as Hepburn’s very last starring role.
+Hepburn looks as if she is having fun (she does look too thin) and Wagner also seems to be enjoying himself.
+It’s too bad that the script isn’t as good as it should be.

 The teleplay, by Stephen Black and Henry Stern, is weak.
 I did like how the movie constantly alludes to Hepburn’s most iconic movie moments.
 If you are a fan of the actress, and have seen most of her movies, you’ll be able to recognize the movie references — it’s all done in a tongue-in-cheek manner and since this is Hepburn’s last starring role, it seems like a fun way to end her glorious career.